 - Remove missing photos from the catalog checks for photos that have been moved, renamed or deleted from the folder and removes the missing photos from the catalog.
 If in doubt, leave this option unchecked, as you’ll lose all of the work you’ve done to the missing photos.

 - Scan for metadata updates checks the metadata in the catalog against the file, to see whether you’ve edited the metadata in any other programs, such as Adobe Bridge.
-(For a complete discussion of XMP metadata, see pages 128-129 and pages 343-346 in my Lightroom CC/6 book.)
+(For a complete discussion of XMP metadata, see pages 411-414 in our Lightroom Classic book.)

 - The Show Missing Photos button searches for photos missing from the folder and creates a temporary collection in the Catalog panel.
 You can then decide whether to track them down and relink them, or whether to remove these photos from the catalog.